Fleckism/SecurityPlus/SecurityPlus/9A Secure Network Desings.md

 LESSON INTRODUCTION

 Managing user authentication and authorization is only one part of building secure information technology services.
-The network infrastructure must also be designed to run services with the properties of confidentiality, integrity, and availability.
+The network infrastructure must also be designed to run services with the properties of confidentiality, integrity, and [[Availability]].
 While design might not be a direct responsibility for you at this stage in your career, you should understand the factors that underpin design decisions, and be able to **implement a design by deploying routers, switches, access points, and load balancers in secure configurations.**

 ##